Generic Name: methenamine (meh THEH na meen)

-How should I take Hiprex (methenamine)?
+How should I take Hiprex?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Taking more of this medicine than prescribed will not make it more effective.
-Taking too much methenamine may cause unwanted side effects, such as bladder irritation, pain, increased urination, and blood in the urine.
+Taking too much Hiprex may cause unwanted side effects, such as bladder irritation, pain, increased urination, and blood in the urine.

-Drink plenty of liquids while you are taking methenamine.
+Drink plenty of liquids while you are taking Hiprex.
 Your doctor may recommend drinking certain types of liquid (such as cranberry juice) or taking other medicines to make your urine more acidic.
 Your doctor may also recommend increasing protein in your diet, but avoiding milk or other dairy products.
 Follow your doctor's instructions very closely.

 You may need frequent urine tests to determine that an infection has cleared.
 You may also need blood tests to check your liver function.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Methenamine will not treat a viral infection such as the flu or a common cold.
+Hiprex will not treat a viral infection such as the flu or a common cold.